ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 because G2 is still the owner of the asset in NW2.

 * Commit-ready (3.3): Gateway G2 sends a commit-ready message
-to G1 indicating that it is ready to carry-out the last steps of the commitment subprotocol.
+to G1 indicating that it is ready to carry out the last steps of the commitment subprotocol.
 Note that that the entire asset transfer session can be aborted before this step without affecting the asset state in the respective networks.